 The only thing you’re helping here is the perception that you’re a dick.

-2) Make sure you actually know what you’re talking about.
 The second biggest sin of advice-giving is giving someone advice when you don’t have the proper experience yourself.
 The person you’re trying to help may not notice, but I guarantee you people who do have the experience will notice.
 And whether they say anything or not, you will lose credibility.
 As the old adage goes: “He who thinks he knows everything, learns nothing.”

 If you don’t have experience but you do feel like you have an important or useful observation to make, then you should always qualify it by saying: “I’ve never had this problem before, but it seems to me…” or something similar before speaking or posting.